Cancellation Workflow

 After payment: Learners waited for enrollment by the Education Partner, and cancellation required manual intervention.

-Through this exercise, I identified an opportunity: we could allow Learners to cancel their own requests before payment while guiding them to support for cancellations beyond that stage.
+This helped me identify an opportunity: We could allow Learners to cancel their own requests before payment while guiding them to support for cancellations beyond that stage.

 Result